mikewest/static_gettext/README.markdown

     static_gettext.py --input ./path/to/input/root --locale ./path/to/locale/root --languages LANG1,LANG2,... --compile
     static_gettext.py --input ./path/to/input/root --locale ./path/to/locale/root --output ./path/to/build/root --languages LANG1,LANG2,... --render

-The defaults are sensible, so you can leave off the `input`, `locale`, and `output` arguments if you run the script from the root of a project laid out as follows:

-    - project root
-      - src
-      - locale
-      - build

-The `example` directory in this project is, unsurprisingly, just such an example.

 Notes
 -----